mlang-dev/m/README.md

 [![CMake m](https://github.com/ligangwang/m/actions/workflows/cmake-app.yml/badge.svg)](https://github.com/ligangwang/m/actions/workflows/cmake-app.yml) [![CMake m WASM](https://github.com/ligangwang/m/actions/workflows/cmake-wasm.yml/badge.svg)](https://github.com/ligangwang/m/actions/workflows/cmake-wasm.yml)

 # m (mlang)
-m is a succinct & expressive general purpose programming language for WebAssembly development.
-It aims to support imperative and functional programming paradigms and is designed with zero-overhead abstraction to its maximum.
+mlang is a succinct & expressive general purpose programming language for WebAssembly development.
+It aims to support imperative and functional programming paradigms and is designed with zero-overhead abstraction.
 It's a static-typed language with type inference, which means most of time types of variables are not required to be annotated.

-The mlang is written in C and is compiled as a WebAssembly module so that the compiler itself can be run in browser or other wasm runtime like nodejs and wastime etc. MacOS or Linux or WSL is the recommended development OS environement.
+The mlang is implemented in C without third party library dependency other than C standard libraries.
+The mlang can be compiled as a WebAssembly module so that the compiler itself can be run in the browser or other wasm runtime like nodejs and wastime etc. MacOS or Linux or WSL is the recommended development OS environement.

 You can try [mlang](https://mlang.dev) in the browser.